tituslje/Micron_Intern_Project/README.md

 To begin, do read the requirements.txt file before using the source code files!
 A good habit will be to use a virtual environment for version control as well.

 **Note: Current Python source code set is not optimized for any CSV file format, only the format that I and Andrew worked on back at Micron.
 Future updates coming soon by Fall 2023, so stay tuned!***
+**Disclaimer: None of the code seen here is plagiarised from my internship project for the sake of data confidentiality.
+What you are seeing is a slightly modified version of the original code**

-Without further ado, the next few sections will cover the project's brief mission objective, the key deliverables and the intended outcome!
+Without further ado, the next few sections will cover the project's brief mission objective, the key deliverables, and the intended outcome!

 ## Project Mission Objective